shivam005/Important-Notes/JavaQuestion.md

 Eden Space >> Survivor space >> Tenured Space >> Metaspace(Expand and shrink size automatically) When Eden(young gen) space gets filled up then a minor GC runs which cleans up the memory, the objects which survives more GC than threshold are promoted to survivor space(Young gen) and who survives here are further promoted to tenured space (Old Gen Space) when the old gen gets filled up then major GC is called up which considerably releases memory but as heavy as to impact the main thread.
 Metaspace is also there which is used to store metadata about classes, such as class names, method names, field names, and other class-related information.
+"-verbose:gc" It can be used in  the command to have verbose info related to gc.